 Leaving hospital

-Leaving hospital can be just as daunting as going into hospital for some people.
-This section gives information on what should happen when you leave hospital and some tips on how to prepare for your return home.
+Leaving hospital can be daunting.
+This page gives information on what should happen when you leave hospital.
+There’s support to help you with day to day tasks if you need it.
+Read more tips below on how to get ready to return home.

-The process of leaving hospital once you are well enough is called hospital discharge.
-The staff on the ward should discuss your needs with you, and your relatives and carers, and will work with you to plan your discharge before you leave hospital.
+The process of leaving hospital when you are well enough is called hospital discharge.
+The staff on your hospital ward should discuss your needs with you, your relatives and carers.
+They will work with you to plan your discharge before you leave hospital.

 You shouldn’t be discharged from hospital until you are: